LightSys/xtables-addons/README-TARHASH.md

 ### Compiling the Modules
 At this point, you're ready to start building the code itself.
 Per convention, `make` is all that need to be run to build all the modules.
-You make want to run `make -jn` where `n` is the number of available cores on your machine.
+You may want to run `make -jn` where `n` is the number of available cores on your machine.
 This will speed up the build by using all of the cores instead of `make`'s default of a single core.